Secret Story (French TV series) season 11

 Secret Story 11 is the eleventh season of the French reality television series Secret Story, a show which is based loosely on the international Big Brother format.

-The applications were opened on May 11, 2017 and was closed on August 14, 2017.
+The applications were opened on 11 May 2017 and was closed on 14 August 2017.

-The season starts on Friday, September 1, 2017 on TF1.
-It is hosted by Christophe Beaugrand for the daily recaps and the live shows, on NT1.
+The season started on Friday 1 September 2017 on TF1.
+It was hosted by Christophe Beaugrand for the daily recaps and the live shows, on NT1.
 Adrien Lemaitre, Leila Ben Khalifa and Julien Geloën participate with the main host to "Le Débrief" on NT1.

 Noré Tir won the series on Day 98.

 House of Secrets

 For the fourth time, after Secret Story 8, Secret Story 9 and Secret Story 10, the house is located on the rooftop of the studios of AB Productions which was used in the 1990s where many popular sitcoms were filmed, as Hélène et les Garçons and Premiers baisers.
 Perched on a building, the House of Secrets offers to the contestants a wide view of Paris.